sap-tutorials/Tutorials/tutorials/cp-ui5-ms-graph-connect-graph/cp-ui5-ms-graph-connect-graph.md

 ![appid](./appid.png)

-> You (and the users of your application) can revoke the given permissions at <https://myapps.microsoft.com>
+> You (and the users of your application) can revoke the given permissions at <https://myapps.microsoft.com> [for Microsoft Office 365 users] or <https://account.live.com/consent/Manage> [for outlook.com users]

 [VALIDATE_1]
 [ACCORDION-END]